Nuestro objetivo número uno es mantener al público y a nuestros empleados seguros

 Your voter registration is no longer active or you are not registered at all

-If you were unable to provide valid identification on Election Day you will be provided with a conditional provisional ballot.
-The ballot will be valid and counted after you provide ID to your polling location before 7:00 pm on Election Day OR at the county elections office within five business days after a general election and three business days after any other election.
+If you were unable to show valid identification at the polls on Election Day you would have been provided with a conditional provisional ballot.
+This ballot will be valid and counted as long you provide valid identification to your polling location before 7:00 pm on Election Day.
+Alternatively, you can present an acceptable form of identification to your County Recorder's Office by 5:00 p.m. on the 5th business day following the election if the election included a federal race, or by 5:00 p.m. on the 3rd business day after any other election.